Fans React To ‘Supernatural’ Ending After 15 Seasons

 — BuzzFeed (@BuzzFeed) March 22, 2019

-Debuting back in September of 2005, the CW series has accumulating a massive following over the years.
+Debuting in September of 2005, The CW series has accumulated a massive following over the years.
 So, it isn’t too surprising that fans of the series would have extreme – and emotional – reactions to the announcement that Season 15 would be the final season of Supernatural.

 Now that it's official — here's everything we *need* to see before #Supernatural (#cw_spn) ends next season ???? https://t.co/p8wM9pW4cU